MoritzHessler/eclipse-tractusx.github.io/docs-kits/kits/cbam-kit/adoption-view/adoption-view.md

 The following activities are part of the broader CBAM compliance process but are **not** covered by the data models or exchanges defined in this KIT.

 **Submission of the annual CBAM declaration:** Using the verified emission data collected from suppliers via this KIT, the importer submits an annual CBAM declaration to the EU CBAM portal.
 The declaration states the actual embedded emissions imported during the reporting year and any local carbon taxes already paid by operators in the country of production.
 Based on this, the final number of CO₂ certificates to be surrendered is calculated.
-If the importer has purchased too few certificates during the year, additional ones must be acquired; excess certificates are generally not refunded.
-The preparation and submission of this declaration are outside the scope of this KIT.
+If the importer has purchased too few certificates during the year, additional ones must be acquired / excess certificates can be sold with the authorities.
+Certificate trade and the preparation and submission of this declaration are outside the scope of this KIT.

-**Use of actual emission values in subsequent years:** Once actual emission values for a given installation and CN code combination have been collected via this KIT, the importer can apply them for forecasting and certificate purchasing in subsequent import years, thereby replacing the conservative EU default values.
+~~ **Use of actual emission values in subsequent years:** Once actual emission values for a given installation and CN code combination have been collected via this KIT, the importer can apply them for forecasting and certificate purchasing in subsequent import years, thereby replacing the conservative EU default values.
 This improves accuracy and typically reduces the cost of early certificate purchases.
-However, for small or infrequent deliveries, the administrative effort of running the full data exchange may outweigh the benefit; in those cases, relying on published default values may be more practical.
+However, for small or infrequent deliveries, the administrative effort of running the full data exchange may outweigh the benefit; in those cases, relying on published default values may be more practical. ~~ // Section not required and too narrow.

 ---
 <br/>